Getting Started

 # Check formatting for all applications

-pnpm format:check4.
+pnpm format:check:all4.
 Type Checking

 # TypeScript type checking